What’s your Starting Strategy

 - I'm going to keep my calories below 3500 with at least 50% protein.

-You need to come up with an actionable plan for each day.
+It would be best if you came up with an actionable plan for each day.

 Here's an example of a game plan that we use: